Left - inside Beasejour Duffau-Lagarrosse. Right - Josephine Duffau Lagarrosse presents a barrel sample of 2022 vintage - April 2023

 2019 97-98p

-Tasted in November 2021.
-I wrote in June 2021 following tasting a barrel sample of 2019 BDL.
+Tasted twice - last time in November 2021.
+Consistent notes.
+I wrote in June 2021 after tasting a barrel sample of 2019 BDL.
 "It's a beautiful effort!
-It had a great nose with a remarkable intensity of black cherries, dark chocolate, and cocoa powder, fleshy on the palate with high complexity and sophisticated touch, and a luxurious and lingering finish.
+It had a great nose with a remarkable intensity of black cherries, dark chocolate, and cocoa powder.
+It was fleshy on the palate with high complexity and sophisticated touch, and had a luxurious and lingering finish.
 This wine oozes sheer class!
-97-98p".
-From the bottle, it was identically impressive and got some elegance too.
+It was identically impressive from the bottle in November 2021 and had some elegance, too.

 2018 98+p